heinermann/ONI_Mods/Floating/README.md

 ### Known Bugs
 - Objects in shallow water that attach to the floor may be significantly offset horizontally
-- Occasionally some objects might not leave the ground, i.e. corpse on the bottom of a pool
 - Objects can sometimes be jittery when it is close to the ground or moving to different height levels
-- Completely spazzes out when moving up into mesh or any solid tile ceiling
+- Occasionally spazzes out when moving up into mesh or any solid tile ceiling
 - Conveyors under water cause the items to float up while being carried

 ### Potential Bugs